 Getting plenty of rest and avoiding too much physical activity.

-- Watch for bleeding.
-Some oozing of blood or blood tinged saliva for the first couple of days is normal.
-However, if you are seeing dark red clots of blood in your mouth, that is not normal.
-Put pressure on the site with clean gauze or a paper towel for 45 minutes.
-If bleeding persists, contact Dr. Mikesell.
+Watching out for bleeding.
+Some blood is normal for the first couple of days, but you don’t want to be seeing dark red clots.
+If that happens, put pressure on the site with clean gauze for 45 minutes.
+If the bleeding continues, contact us.

 Eating soft foods until you can comfortably handle your normal diet.

 Keeping the surgical site clean—this involves rinsing with salt water and brushing your front teeth softly, moving further back after a few days and staying gentle until the loose tissue has healed and become more firm.